Many scholarship opportunities are available for students from diverse racial and ethnic backgrounds.

 - LSAC Prelaw Undergraduate Scholars Programs—Four-week programs targeted, but not restricted, to college students from racial and ethnic minority groups that have been underrepresented in the legal profession.
 The programs are designed for students in the first two years of college and there is no cost to attend.
 Participants receive a $1,000 stipend and will focus on the skills required to succeed in law school, the law school admission process, and a legal career.

-Other Higher Education Scholarships for Diverse Applicants
+Other Higher Education Scholarships and Opportunities for Diverse Applicants

 - Accredited Schools Online—Provides information about college scholarships available for minority students.